Japan PM Suga to replace key party ally ahead of election -media | Politics

 The proposal was seen as Kishida's bid to attract grassroots LDP members who, unlike last year, will vote along with members of parliament and who, fearful of losing their seats, maybe wary of following their elders' orders.
 The reshuffle of the party executive, including Nikai, was set to take place next week, the Kyodo news agency reported.
 Nikai and Suga were slated to meet again Tuesday afternoon.

-PARTY GRANDEES Suga's move may help him secure the backing of other party grandees, such as his predecessor Shinzo Abe and Finance Minister Taro Aso, who have not commented publicly on the race.
+PARTY GRANDEES Suga's move was "without a doubt" aimed at helping him win the backing of party grandees who are Nikai's rivals, such as Suga's predecessor Shinzo Abe and Finance Minister Taro Aso, said Corey Wallace, assistant professor at Kanagawa University.

+"It's about the use of party funds and distributing party posts," Wallace said.
+"Nikai wasn't particularly popular inside the party and I don't think anybody would've tolerated him any longer after his record-long run."
+Abe's stance will be particularly closely watched given his influence inside the two largest factions of the LDP - his own Hosoda group and the second-largest faction led by Aso - as well as among the conservative wing of the LDP, experts say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)